openwall/john/doc/SHOW_FORMATS_OPTION.md

   - it may contain dummy value `?` that john uses when login is not specified,

 - `ciphertext` is for ciphertext as it is extracted from hash file,
-  - it may be absent if ciphertext is empty (or cut by john to be empty),
+  - it may be absent if ciphertext is empty (or was cut by john to be empty),

 - `rowFormats` is a list for descriptions of john's formats that can load the line for cracking (see below),